CamTangalakis/WIPSite/README.md

 Like your favorite projects in your community (create/read/delete) Sign up and Login functions were provided with the starter.

+Future Components: Posts!
+Keep your project up-to-date with all the progress you make!

 ## Frontend Routes
 https://github.com/CamTangalakis/WIPSite/wiki/Frontend-Routes